ant512/SuperFoulEgg/README.md

 ------------

 To play the game you will need a Mac running OSX 10.7 Lion.
-To compile the sourcecode you will need Xcode 4.
+To compile the sourcecode you will need at least Xcode 4.4.

 Credits and Acknowledgements